ogmacorp/OgmaNeo2/README.md

 Contact Ogma via licenses@ogmacorp.com to discuss commercial use and licensing options.

 OgmaNeo Copyright (c) 2016-2018 [Ogma Intelligent Systems Corp](https://ogmacorp.com).
 All rights reserved.

+This library depends on the [CPTL library](https://github.com/vit-vit/CTPL) for thread pooling.
+See the repository or [its source](./source/ThreadPool.h) for license details with regards to that library.